Home arrow Haberler

 Questions about potential conflict of interest as council’s cabinet member for social care owns private care company

-Lancashire’s Reform-run council has been accused of “selling off the family silver” with plans to save £4m a year by closing five council-run care homes and five day centres and moving residents into the private sector.
+Lancashire’s Reform-run council has been accused of “selling off the family silver” through its plans to save £4m a year by closing five council-run care homes and five day centres and moving residents into the private sector.

 One of the care home residents, a 92-year-old woman, said she would leave only by “being forcibly removed or in a box”.